We carry out a building survey and give independent advice in Surrey on:

 Residential Building Surveyors Surrey

 We are a building surveyors that operate throughout the UK.
-As a building surveyors in Surrey we are often asked to work on not only a building survey but also a boundary walls dispute survey, a schedule of condition survey and a specific defect survey.
+As a building surveyors we are often asked to work on not only a building survey but also a boundary walls dispute survey, a schedule of condition survey and a specific defect survey.

 Commercial Building Surveyor Surrey

-We are also a commercial building surveyors - still operating Surrey, we can provide schedule of condition survey, dilapidations reports and a commercial building survey - our Surrey building surveyors have the skills and experience to save you money on your commercial building purchase.
+We are also a commercial building surveyors - still operating Surrey, we can provide schedule of condition survey, dilapidations reports and a commercial building survey - our building surveyors have the skills and experience to save you money on your commercial building purchase.

 Information on Surrey and where to get a building survey